prof18/marcogomiero.com/content/posts/drafts/running-blog-ipad.md

 For handling the publications, I’ve set up a little **GitHub action** (you can give a look at it [on my GitHub](https://github.com/prof18/marcogomiero.com/blob/master/.github/workflows/gh-pages.yml)) that builds the website and pushes all the changes to a special branch reserved for GitHub Pages.
 This action is triggered every time I push something on the master branch.

 That’s it for the tech stack.
-It was a quick but necessary overview to better introduce the context but if you have any kind of question, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier).
+It was a quick but necessary overview to better introduce the context but if you have any kind of question, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).

 ## Writing Setup